-Today’s recipe for garum takes us back many centuries into the past to one of the most appreciated and widely used culinary preparations of the ancients.
+Today’s recipe for garum sauce takes us back many centuries into the past to one of the most appreciated and widely used culinary preparations of the ancients.
 This is the ninth in Giorgio Pintzas Monzani’s series about the foods of ancient Greece and how they have spread to cuisines around the world.
 The Greek-Italian chef is also a writer and consultant.

 By Giorgio Pintzas Monzani

 With a particularly strong, complex taste, the ancient Greek and Roman garum sauce (“garon” in Greek) is the result of an ancient fermentation process involving whole fish alternately layered with salt.

 Many people today believe garum’s original recipe is full of historical uncertainties, connected to the contradictions about its consistency.
 There are those who hypothesize it had a form like fish paste, dense and creamy, whereas others say it was a sort of “colatura” with much more liquid.